DeBaFig/1st-term/README.md

 ## Branches
 ------------

-This repository is divaded in branches, each branch has one workshop/project, and a pdf with the especifications of it.
-You can access the branch clicking at the title:
+This repository is divided into branches, each branch has one workshop/project and a pdf with its specifications.
+You can access the branch by clicking at the title:

 ### [Workshop #2](https://github.com/DeBaFig/1st-term/tree/DeBaFig-Workshop2)
 ------------